13 Best Podcast Recording Software

 Choose the recording software that is best for you!

 As you can see, recording software varies greatly depending on your needs and budget.
 While some have a plethora of capabilities for both recording and editing, you will find that some on this list are for recording only.
 So, be sure to always do your own research before purchasing any product.
+For more info on which software could best suit your needs, check out this post!

 Most importantly, don’t forget that you totally DO NOT have to do this all on your own!
 Here at Dear Media, we have a huge variety of podcasting tips and tricks from How to Grow Your Podcast to How to Monetize Your Podcast (and soooo much more!).
 Plus, we offer podcast producing services for those of you looking to take your podcast to the next level.

+Don’t forget to grab your “I talk about you on my podcast” t-shirt!
+It’s just fitting, right?
 As always, if you guys have any additional questions or comments, feel free to drop them below.
 And, be sure to check back in often for new releases, updates, and podcasting tips.